Skip to main content

 Installation

-Or add to your project's .npmrc file:
+Add the following to your project's .npmrc file:

 @gift-card-market:registry=https://npm.pkg.github.com